Posted in

 When to Consider Guided Programming

-Here’s the truth: You can figure this out on your own.
-YouTube has endless free workouts.
-But there’s a reason why people who use structured programs see better results.
+YouTube has endless free workouts, but there’s a reason why people who use structured programs see better results.
+Consider a structured approach if:

 “The best fitness program is one that meets you where you are and grows with you.
 Static plans fail because people aren’t static.” — Layne Norton, PhD, Powerlifter and Exercise Scientist